-If the divested business uses data stored in an electronic database that is shared across multiple business units, the seller must carefully review that data to ensure that only data relevant to the divested business is transferred to the buyer.
+If the business being sold involves the use of an electronic database or information and that database is shared across multiple business units, the seller must carefully review that data to ensure that only data relevant to the divested business is transferred to the buyer.
 Data migration issues can be complicated by the use of proprietary software and enterprise-level data usage.
-If the data of the divested business cannot be separated from company-wide data, a licensing agreement may be needed.
-The licensing agreement would allow the buyer to use data necessary for the acquired business, and the seller would retain rights to data used in other aspects of its business.
+If data of the business to be divested cannot be separated from companywide data, a licensing agreement may be needed.
+In this case, a licensing agreement would allow the buyer to use data necessary for the acquired business while the seller retains rights to data used in other aspects of its business.
 The buyer must consider how new data, particularly if created by the buyer post-closing, is treated and whether that data is included within the scope of the license agreement.

 If proprietary software is used in the management or storage of data, additional licensing issues may arise.
-Identifying any of these potential issues early in the transaction process will enable the parties to structure the transaction and related agreements in a way that minimizes their impact on deal certainty and avoids reductions in deal value.
+Identifying any of these potential issues early on in the transaction process will enable the parties to structure the transaction and related agreements in a way that minimizes their impact on deal certainty and avoids reductions in deal value.